ashvinigokale/AngQ.github.io/README.md

 1. ### What is Angular Framework?

-    Angular is a **TypeScript-based open-source** front-end platform that makes it easy to build applications with in web/mobile/desktop.
+    Angular is a **TypeScript-based open-source** front-end web application framework led by the Angular Team at Google and by a community of individuals and corporations.
+Angular is a complete rewrite from the same team that built AngularJS.It makes easy to build applications with in web/mobile/desktop.
 The major features of this framework such as declarative templates, dependency injection, end to end tooling, and many more other features are used to ease the development.

 2. ### What is the difference between AngularJS and Angular?
     Angular is a completely revived component-based framework in which an application is a tree of individual components.